dani-santos-code/recipe-api-app/README.md

 2. To make sure your Docker is running correctly, run `docker -v`

-3. On the folder `recipe-api-app` build the Docker container by running `docker build . `
+3. In your root directory, build the Docker container by running `docker-compose build`